The equifibered approach to $\infty$-properads: Infinity -Properads as L -Segal spaces

 \subsection{Constructing the localization}

-We will now construct an algebraic pattern $\bfL^\op$, which we exhibit as the localization of $\bmC$ at $q^{-1}\left(\simp^{\op,\simeq} \times \Fin_*^\act\right)$, and which we also prove to be equivalent to the pattern of ``level graphs'' introduced by Chu--Hackney \cite{CH22}.
-Relying on the previous subsection we deduce that the \category{} of (pre)-properads is equivalent the \category{} of $\bfL^\op$-Segal spaces.
-It was shown in loc.~cit.~that $\bfL^\op$-Segal spaces are equivalent to the Segal \properads{} of Hackney--Robertson--Yau \cite{HRY15}.
+We will now construct an algebraic pattern $\L$, which we exhibit as the localization of $\bmC$ at the preimage of $\simp^{\op,\simeq} \times \Fin_*^\act$ under the left fibration $q\colon \bmC \to \Dop \times \Fin_*$, and which we also prove to be equivalent to the pattern of ``level graphs'' $\bfL_{\rm CH}^\op$ introduced by Chu--Hackney \cite{CH22}.
+Relying on the previous subsection we deduce that the $\infty$-category of (pre)-properads is equivalent the $\infty$-category of $\L$-Segal spaces.
+It was shown in loc.~cit.~that $\L$-Segal spaces are equivalent to the Segal $\infty$-properads of Hackney--Robertson--Yau \cite{HRY15}.
 (We elaborate on this at the end of the section.)

-\subsubsection{The category $\bfL^\op$}
+\subsubsection{The category $\L$}